robin-hartmann/MyFS/docs/spec.md

   `mkfs.myfs <container-file> [file1, file2, ...]`
     - selected files are added to the root directory no matter from which directory they originate
         - amount of files is limited to `NUM_DIR_ENTRIES`
-        - adding a file that already exists causes an error
+        - throws `EEXIST` when adding a file that already exists
-            - `EEXIST`
     - most attributes (name, size, `atime`, `mtime`, `ctime`) are copied from the original files
         - length of name is limited to `NAME_LENGTH`
     - user and group id are set depending on the current user